wellytonmrs/JavaUpgrade/README.md

-Certainly!
-Below is the formatted `README.md` content summarizing the key changes from Java 7 to Java 8:
+This project has the goal to document and exemplify the principal changes made to the java from 7 to 21.

----

 # Java 8 Features and Improvements